Guide

 Manually, you click each username and read the profile: name, company, location, bio, links, and a public email if the person published one.
 That works for twenty people.
 At two thousand it is a week of clicking, and you still end up copying rows into a spreadsheet by hand.

-This is the part WarmStars automates.
-Paste a public repo URL and one scan turns the whole stargazer list into named profiles: name, company, role, location, social links, and a public email where one exists.
+This is the part WarmStars automates for your own repo.
+One scan turns your stargazer list into named profiles: name, company, role, location, social links, and a public email where one exists.
 Every email carries a confidence tier (verified, high, medium, or likely) so you know how much to trust each row before you use it.
 You can filter by company or role, sort by how recently each person starred, and export to CSV.

-It is built to stay on the right side of the line: public data only, a do-not-contact list that is honored on every scan and export, and no sending.
+It stays on the right side of the line GitHub just drew: public data only, a do-not-contact list that is honored on every scan and export, and no sending.
 WarmStars hands you the list; the outreach stays in your tools and under your name.
-If that is where you are headed next, the follow-up guides on finding a stargazer’s email and turning stars into customers pick up from here, and there is a dedicated page on how open source maintainers use the same list to understand their community.
+If that is where you are headed, the follow-up guides on finding a stargazer’s email and turning stars into customers pick up from here, and there is a dedicated page on how open source maintainers use the same list to understand their community.

 Common questions